Rheumatoid arthritis (RA) treatment options

-While there is no cure for rheumatoid arthritis (RA), there are treatments that can help relieve the joint pain, stiffness, and swelling caused by the condition.
-Some of the typical treatment options your doctor may consider are described below.
-It’s important to talk with your rheumatologist to determine which treatment option is right for you.
+While there is no cure for rheumatoid arthritis (RA), there are treatments that can help relieve the joint pain, stiffness, and swelling.
+Some of the treatment options your doctor may consider are described here.
+It’s important to talk to your rheumatologist to determine which treatment option is right for you.

 Often prescribed by doctors when RA first starts, nonsteroidal anti-inflammatory drugs (NSAIDs) help reduce pain, stiffness, and swelling.
 However, they don’t stop further joint damage.
-Many NSAIDs, like ibuprofen (such as Motrin®* and Advil®*) and naproxen (such as Aleve®*) are available at drug stores without a prescription.
-Others, like Celebrex®*, require a prescription.
+Many NSAIDs, such as ibuprofen (such as Motrin®* and Advil®*) and naproxen (such as Aleve®*), are available at drug stores without a prescription.
+Other medications may require a prescription.
 Over time, many people find that NSAIDs may not be enough to provide the symptom relief they require.

 *Indicated trademarks are the registered trademarks of their respective owners.